|Rewards Rating:||4.9 / 5|

 - Marriott Bonvoy loyalists who enjoy luxury travel perks.

-- Cardholders looking for a generous introductory bonus.
+- Cardholders looking for a generous introductory welcome offer.

-- Frequent travelers looking for automatic elite status with the world’s largest hotel program.
+- Frequent travelers looking for automatic Platinum elite status with the world’s largest hotel program.

 - Cardholders who will take advantage of perks like Priority Pass lounge access.

 How to use the Marriott Bonvoy Brilliant card: